Generalisations of Thompson's group V arising from purely infinite groupoids: Characterisations of Pure Infiniteness and Minimality

 We now explain how to obtain the result in full generality from the Cantor case.
-Note that the equivalences between (1), (2) and (4) are automatic, since being purely infinite and minimal is invariant under restrictions to compact subsets $X \subseteq \G^{(0)}$, and the properties in (2) and (4) are local.
+Note that the equivalence between (1) and (2) is automatic, since being purely infinite and minimal is invariant under restrictions to compact subsets $X \subseteq \G^{(0)}$, and the property in (2) is local.
+For the same reason, (1) implies the last part of the statement.